matham/rotpy/README.rst

 System and camera properties
 ----------------------------

-The system and camera properties can be read and set using :mod:`~rotpy.node` objects.
+The system and camera properties can be read and set using :py:mod:`~rotpy.node` objects.
 These nodes, each represent a camera or system property, and they can be integer nodes, float nodes, boolean nodes, string nodes, command nodes etc.